Direct Outreach Services

 - Interagency meetings for collaboration of organizations serving the Charleston Area meets quarterly on the last Friday of January, May, and September at 12:00 noon.

 - Migrant Task Force meetings are held the first Wednesday of the months of October, March, April and May at 1:00 pm.

-The Neighborhood House, a social service outreach ministry, was established by the Sisters of Charity of Our Lady of Mercy in 1915.
-Located at 77 & 79 America Street in the basement of Our Lady of Mercy Church, the Neighborhood House has for nearly a century served the poorest of the poor in the city of Charleston.
+The Neighborhood House, which serves as the downtown site of Our Lady of Mercy Community Outreach, was originally established by the Sisters of Charity of Our Lady of Mercy in 1915.
+Located at 77 & 79 America Street in the Eastside Community of Charleston, the Neighborhood House has provided help and hope for people in need for over 100 years.